QTQ

 QTQ is an Australian television station, licensed to, and serving Brisbane, Queensland.
 It is owned by the Nine Entertainment Co., and is part of the Nine Network.
 It broadcasts on VHF Channel 8 (digital).
-QTQ began broadcasting on 16 August 1959 as the first commercial television station in Queensland.
-QTQ-9 is the home of the NRL coverage.
+QTQ began broadcasting on 16 August 1959 as the first television station in Queensland.

 News

-QTQ-9's nightly news program is Nine News Queensland, presented on weeknights by Andrew Lofthouse and Melissa Downes, with Wally Lewis presenting sport, and Garry Youngberry presenting the weather.
-Jonathan Uptin is the weekend presenter, with Michael Atkinson presenting sport and Luke Bradnam presenting weather.
+QTQ-9's nightly news program is 9News Queensland, presented on weeknights by Melissa Downes and Joel Dry, with Jonathan Uptin presenting sport, and Garry Youngberry presenting the weather.
+Mia Glover is the weekend presenter, with Dominique Loudon presenting sport and Luke Bradnam presenting weather.
 Luke Bradnam also presents Beach and Fishing reports each Friday and Saturday evening.

-Regular fill-in presenters for the bulletins include news presenters Jonathan Uptin, Paul Taylor and Alison Ariotti.
+fill-in presenters for the bulletins include news presenters Wendy Kingston, Paul Taylor and Aislin Kriukelis.